WrishavSett/WrishavSett/README.md

 # Wrishav Sett

-Machine Learning Engineer specializing in Computer Vision, Document Intelligence and Natural Language Processing
+AI/ML Engineer specializing in Computer Vision, Document Intelligence and Natural Language Processing

 ---

 ## About

-I am a Machine Learning Engineer with over a year of professional experience building production-grade AI systems that solve real business problems.
+I am an AI/ML Engineer with over a year of professional experience building production-grade AI systems that solve real business problems.
 My work focuses on computer vision, document intelligence, and natural language processing — transforming unstructured data into actionable insights.

 I design and deploy end-to-end ML pipelines that reduce manual workload, improve operational efficiency, and scale with business needs.
 From training custom deep learning models to serving them through robust APIs, I handle the complete lifecycle of ML systems in production environments.